-Employees become eligible for "service retirement" benefits based on age and years of service.
+Employees become eligible for "service retirement" benefits based on age and years of service:

-- Police officers and firefighters (safety employees) can retire at age 50 with 5 service years with maximum benefits at age 55 with 30 years of service. - Other employees and elected officials (miscellaneous employees) can retire at age 50 with 20 service years or at 60 with 10 years, with maximum benefits at age 62 with 32.6 years of service.
+- Police officers and firefighters (safety employees) can retire at age 50 after 5 service years, with maximum benefits at age 55 with 30 years of service. - Other employees and elected officials (miscellaneous employees) can retire at age 50 with 20 service years or at 60 with 10 years, with maximum benefits at age 62 with 32.6 years of service.

 These benefits are determined by final compensation, retirement age, and service length.
-Final compensation is a one or two year average of the highest annual compensation.
+Final compensation is based on a one or two year average of the highest annual compensation.

 Some employees who leave City employment before becoming eligible for service retirement can receive a "vesting allowance" when they reach age 50.
 The City matches employee contributions to the costs of this benefit.
+[1]

-SFERS retirees may receive cost-of-living adjustments up to 3.5% annually depending on inflation and SFERS investment earnings.
+SFERS retirees may receive 'basic' and 'supplemental' cost-of-living adjustments totaling a maximum of up to 3.5% annually, depending on inflation and SFERS investment earnings.
+[2]